ROOT-017/Basic-Calculator-App/README.md

 # Basic-Calculator-App
-This is a calculator belt from scratch with HTML, CSS(SCSS) and Javascript
+This is a calculator belt from scratch with HTML, CSS(SCSSS) and Javascript